logo

 How to Become a Teacher in San Diego

-The largest public school district in the San Diego area is the San Diego Unified School District (SDUSD), which educates over 121,000 students, making it the second-largest school district in California.1 You must have a teaching certificate to work in the public school district, which involves completing a bachelor’s degree, a teacher preparation program, and the California Basic Educational Skills Test (CBEST) and the California Subject Examination for Teachers (CSET).
+The largest public school district in the San Diego area is the San Diego Unified School District (SDUSD), which educates over 121,000 students, making it the second-largest school district in California.1 To teach in a public school district, you must have a teaching certificate from the California Commission on Teacher Credentialing (CTC), which involves completing a bachelor’s degree and a teacher preparation program.
 Charter schools also require applicants to have a teaching certificate, although private schools set their own requirements.
 See the private and charter school section for more details, and continue reading to learn more about teaching careers in San Diego.

 San Diego Teacher Certification Requirements

-To become a teacher in San Diego, individuals must complete a bachelor’s degree program and an approved teacher preparation program, pass the CBEST and CSET tests, and complete a fingerprint check.
-This will enable you to earn the California teacher certificate through the Commission on Teacher Credentialing.
+To become a teacher in San Diego, individuals must complete a bachelor’s degree program and an approved teacher preparation program, fulfill the Basic Skills Requirement (BSR), and complete a fingerprint check.
 Students currently enrolled in a teacher preparation program may be eligible to complete a paying internship and earn classroom experience.
 To learn more about certification requirements, please visit our California teacher certification page.

 Aspiring teachers who possess a bachelor’s degree but have not completed teacher preparation can earn certification through an alternate route by enrolling in a teacher preparation program and simultaneously working as a district intern.
 This can help you save time meeting the certification requirements while gaining experience.
 See our guide to California alternative teacher certification to learn more.